cheapscate7/star-wars-redux/README.md

 An example of using [swapi.graph.cool](https://swapi.graph.cool/) to call a list of Star Wars characters based on film, species, and planet.

+### UPDATE:

+This project no longer works as the Graphql api has been taken offline

 ## Usage

 -   Select a film